Nobuhiko Jimbo: Post-war activities

 For three years after his repatriation, Jimbo was "absorbed in self-reflection" and dedicated his time researching about Japanese-Philippine commerce.
 He appeared in court to testify as a witness during the Yokohama War Crimes Trials.

 On May 1, 1949, through a directive issued by Roxas' successor President Elipidio Quirino, Jimbo was given a post as liaison official of the Philippines Mission in Japan.
 Jimbo was one of the first Japanese allowed to enter the Philippines after the war, returning in February 1952 at the invitation of Roxas' widow.

-He personally negotiated with President Quirino and foreign affairs secretary Joaquín Miguel Elizalde to ensure the safe repatriation of Japanese soldiers remaining in the Philippines, despite the Philippine government officially maintaining that no Japanese soldiers remained in the country.
-Jimbo worked with the Philippine Constabulary to convince Japanese holdouts in Lubang Island to surrender by flying in a small plane that made low-level passes at the island, dropped leaflets, and pleaded at the holdouts to turn themselves in using a loudspeaker.
-Jimbo also dropped letters entrusted to him by the families of the holdouts, including a letter from the oldest brother of Hiroo Onoda.
+He negotiated with President Quirino and foreign affairs secretary Joaquín Miguel Elizalde to ensure the safe repatriation of Japanese soldiers remaining in the Philippines, while the Philippine government maintained that no Japanese soldiers were in the country.
+Jimbo worked with the Philippine Constabulary to convince Japanese holdouts in Lubang Island to surrender by flying in a small plane that made low-level passes at the island, dropped leaflets, and pleaded at the holdouts to turn themselves.
 Jimbo also regularly visited convicted Japanese war criminals who were imprisoned in the New Bilibid Prison in Muntinlupa, including General Kiyotake Kawaguchi and General Shizuo Yokoyama.

 In 1959, Jimbo published the book Dawn of the Philippines detailing his experiences during the Philippines campaign and the orders they were given to commit atrocities during the Bataan Death March.

-Jimbo also promoted goodwill between the two countries by helping establish the Japan-Philippines Friendship Association (later known as the Rizal Society of Japan), serving as society president.
+He helped establish the Japan-Philippines Friendship Association (later known as the Rizal Society of Japan), serving as society president.
 He also established the Jimboras Company, an export-import business, and was key to securing a $2 million deal to import Philippine bananas after meeting with the Department of Commerce and Industry in 1960.
 He also wrote a book on the Philippine banana industry in 1962.
+Jimbo died sometime in 1978.

 Personal life

 Jimbo married his wife Ryuko Uyematsu on May 8, 1929.
 Together, they had two sons and three daughters.

 Jimbo was a Catholic, which motivated him to spare Roxas from what he called an "unjust" execution and to treat other prisoners humanely.
 While stationed in Mindanao, Jimbo was also noted for dining with priests and ensuring their well treatment.

 He was also an anti-communist and had openly supported the Philippine government's efforts in suppressing the Hukbalahap rebellion.

 The novelist Yūzō Yamamoto, a personal friend of Jimbo, described him as having interests in "Western painting, loves literature, and is interested in archaeology."
-He also described his personality quirks as the reason why he failed to get into the Army War College and why he "was slow to be promoted.”
+He also described his personality quirks as the reason why he failed to get into the Army War College and why he "was slow to be promoted."